La7: Telemontecarlo

-Telemontecarlo (TMC) was the Italian language television channel from the Principality of Monaco.
-Telemontecarlo was founded in 1974 in the Principality of Monaco.
-During that time, the channel was one of the only two competitors of Italian public television network RAI, broadcasting in colour (TV Koper-Capodistria launched in 1971).
-Since the introduction of Mediaset channels, TMC survived with some difficulties until 2001, but already in 1999 the last owner, the film producer Vittorio Cecchi Gori, sold the network to SEAT Pagine Gialle.
+Telemontecarlo (TMC), founded in 1974, was the Italian language television channel from Monaco.
+At that time, the channel was one of the only two competitors of the Italian public television network RAI, broadcasting in colour (TV Koper-Capodistria launched in 1971).
+After the introduction of the Mediaset channels, TMC struggled until 2001.
+However, in 1999, its last owner, the film producer Vittorio Cecchi Gori, sold the network to SEAT Pagine Gialle.